jundalisay/sp/content/en/research/yogananda/autobiography/chapter-40.md

-CHAPTER: 40
+---
-I Return To India
+title: "I Return To India"
+heading: Chapter 40
+description: ""
+c: "indigo"
+author: "Yogananda"
+weight: 342
+---

 Gratefully I was inhaling the blessed air of India.
 Our boat Rajputana docked on August 22, 1935 in the huge harbor of Bombay.
 Even this, my first day off the ship, was a foretaste of the year ahead-twelve months of ceaseless activity.
 Friends had gathered at the dock with garlands and greetings; soon, at our suite in the Taj Mahal Hotel, there was a stream of reporters and photographers.

 Bombay was a city new to me; I found it energetically modern, with many innovations from the West.
 Palms line the spacious boulevards; magnificent state structures vie for interest with ancient temples.
 Very little time was given to sight-seeing, however; I was impatient, eager to see my beloved guru and other dear ones.
 Consigning the Ford to a baggage car, our party was soon speeding eastward by train toward Calcutta.
 40-1